EV Watchdog App for Android™

 App's calculation is based on the actual consumption and on the last fifty recorded trips.

-09. Why is the electric consumption differs fron the one displayed by dashboard computer?
+11. Why is the electric consumption differs fron the one displayed on the dashboard computer?

 Electric consumption of the App does not come directly from the car and has its own calculation.

 App's calculation is based on monitoring the battery current in intervals of milliseconds making it very accurate.

 12. Why am I seeing some current flowing out when I'm not pressing the accelerator pedal?

 There is always some kind of discharge either to power the heating/cooling system or to overcome inertia.

 13. Just stopped Live Data, what know?
 (Trips List)

 All stats of the recorded sessions with a distance greater than 0 are kept in a internal database which you can access from the Trip option in the App's menu.

 14. Why were the stats zeroed when I resumed driving after a stop?